Copts in Sudan

-Difficulties for Copts in Sudan
+Persecutions

 Copts have occasionally faced forced conversion to Islam, resulting in their emigration and decrease in number.

 The return of militant Islam in the mid-1960s and subsequent demands by radicals for an Islamic constitution prompted Copts to join in public opposition to religious rule.

 Gaafar Nimeiry's introduction of Islamic Sharia law in 1983 began a new phase of oppressive treatment of Copts, among other non-Muslims.
 After the overthrow of Nimeiry, Coptic leaders supported a secular candidate in the 1986 elections.
 However, when the National Islamic Front overthrew the elected government of Sadiq al-Mahdi with the help of the military, discrimination against Copts returned in earnest.
 Hundreds of Copts were dismissed from the civil service and judiciary.

 In February 1991, a Coptic pilot working for Sudan Airways was executed for illegal possession of foreign currency.
 Before his execution, he had been offered amnesty and money if he converted to Islam, but he refused.
 Thousands attended his funeral, and the execution was taken as a warning by many Copts, who began to flee the country.

 Restrictions on the Copts' rights to Sudanese nationality followed, and it became difficult for them to obtain Sudanese nationality by birth or by naturalization, resulting in problems when attempting to travel abroad.
 The confiscation of Christian schools and the imposition of an Arab-Islamic emphasis in language and history teaching were accompanied by harassment of Christian children and the introduction of hijab dress laws.
 A Coptic child was flogged for failing to recite a Koranic verse.
 In contrast with the extensive media broadcasting of the Muslim Friday prayers, the radio ceased coverage of the Christian Sunday service.
 As the civil war raged throughout the 1990s, the government focused its religious fervour on the south.
 Although experiencing discrimination, the Copts and other long-established Christian groups in the north had fewer restrictions than other types of Christians in the south.